Basic Concepts and Fundamentals of ACLs

 Direction

-We can divide this process into three phases.
-These phases are entry, process, and exit.
+When a router receives a packet on its interface, it reads the destination address of the packet and forwards the packet from the interface connected to the destination address.
+You can divide this process into three phases: entry, process, and exit.
 In the first phase, the packet enters the router.
 In the second phase, the router processes the packet.
 In the third phase, the packet exits the router.

-routing process
+Routing process

-acl direction
+ACL direction

 Inbound and Outbound ACLs

-inbound and outbound acl
+Inbound and outbound ACLs

-acl wrong direction
+ACL wrong direction

-acl correct direction
+ACLs in the correct direction

 Order

-If you want to allow only some hosts from a network, you should add the allow statements first in the ACL.
+To allow specific hosts from a network, add the allow statements first in the ACL.
 If you add an allow statement below the deny statement of the same criteria, the allow statement will never execute.
+Suppose you want to allow only the host 10.0.0.10/8 from the 10.0.0.0/8 network to access the Server segment.
+For this, you created the following ACL.

 Deny all